-- O Ensure the printer is on (at the wall and at at back). - O Also that a brown/black bed is clipped with four clips to the aluminium platform. - O Check that the printer is loaded with the correct filament (both type of plastic and colour) - Insert your memory stick into the printer. - On the 'Print' tab, use the blue triangle and then the up and down arrows to get to the WTK file you want to print - touch the file to select it.
+- O Ensure the printer is switched on at the wall and at the switch on the rear of the printer.
+Also that a brown/black bed is clipped with four clips to the aluminium platform. - Check that the printer is loaded with the correct filament that you want to use (both type of plastic and colour) - if not please ask for help in changing it, or see if you can find a printer which is correctly loaded.